 - In these modern times there are a ton of special diets cheesecakes, from vegan to gluten-free to dairy-free and so on.
 So crusts vary and you can probably find what adapts to you.

 - Plain cookies.
-I strongly suggest you use plain cookies, as filled ones are way more greasy and messy when mixed with the butter.
+I strongly suggest you use plain cookies (such as graham crackers), as filled ones are way more greasy and messy when mixed with the butter.

 - Butter.
 It should be melted and the final mixture must be like wet sand (image above, left).
 If you have dry spots after mixing it well, add a tablespoon more of butter.
 If you don't have enough butter the crust will crumble, it will not solidify well, especially since you're not baking it.